-Nothing from November 21, 2024 to November 23, 2024.
+Nothing from December 21, 2024 to December 23, 2024.

 If you are new to the hobby and would like some help learning how to fly we encourage you to come to our scheduled training sessions.
 They are listed on the home page. | |